277

 Alvin: Yeah, the Ukrainians want to become a new kind of country.
 They don’t want to remain eternal.
 But the Russians are stuck.
 There’s no path forward.

-Mona: I find it so weird Putin has no successor.
+Mona: I find it so weird that Putin has no successor.
 He thinks he’ll live forever.

-Mona: His face will…his skin will get more shrunken, closer to the skull.
+Mona: His face will…his skin will shrink, closer to the skull.
 Then he’ll just be a skull.

 Alvin: With the thinnest…